 Is either view correct, or is Rand best looked at from some other perspective?
-In this course, I propose to examine some of her distinctive doctrines.
+In this course, we examine some of her distinctive doctrines.
 What does she mean by the primacy of existence over consciousness?
 Are the far reaching conclusions she draws from the Law of Identity about causality and the nature of necessity correct?
 Is she right that the Law of Identity mandates atheism?
-Her views about sense perception and how we acquire concepts will also receive attention.
+Her views about sense perception and how we acquire concepts also receives attention.

-In ethics, she is of course most famous for her defense of egoism; and two lectures will examine her arguments on this topic.
-Criticisms of her views advanced by other philosophers, including Robert Nozick and Michael Huemer, will also be considered.
-I will compare her approach to ethics with those of Mises and Hayek
+In ethics, she is of course most famous for her defense of egoism; two lectures examine her arguments on this topic.
+Criticisms of her views advanced by other philosophers, including Robert Nozick and Michael Huemer, are considered.
+I compare her approach to ethics with those of Mises and Hayek as well.

-Rand was one of the most famous twentieth-century defenders of a free society, and her ideas about government will be discussed.
-Her reasons for rejecting anarchism and her defense of intellectual property will be addressed.
-I will compare her views on anarchism with Murray Rothbard’s.
-Also, I will look at Objectivist work on foreign policy and the morality of war.
+Rand was one of the most famous twentieth-century defenders of a free society, and her ideas about government are covered.
+Her reasons for rejecting anarchism and her defense of intellectual property are addressed.
+I compare her views on anarchism with Murray Rothbard’s.
+Also, I look at Objectivist work on foreign policy and the morality of war.

 I am not an Objectivist; but I’m not attempting in the course to advocate a competing philosophical theory of my own, though it is hardly a secret that my own political views are Rothbardian.
 Rather, I wish to evaluate the arguments that she presented.
-The course is primarily designed for those who would like to learn the essentials of Rand’s thought; but I encourage Objectivists and others who already have strong opinions about Rand to enroll in the course and debate the issues with me.
-Few activities are as much fun as philosophical arguments.
+The course is primarily designed for those who would like to learn the essentials of Rand’s thought; but I encourage Objectivists and others who already have strong opinions about Rand to enroll in the course too.

-The course consists of six weekly lectures beginning June 16.
+The course consists of six lectures.
+A brief outline follows:

 Lecture 1: Metaphysics and Epistemology